takumi-sase/takumi-sase.github.io/res.md

 ## Research

 ### Research Interests
 My interest is to unravel nonlinear dynamics of brain computing, at the micro-macro scale.
-It means, to describe the brain (neurons, synapses, networks) by a nonlinear dynamical system, so that we can simulate brain's activity (EEG etc.) on a computer.
+It means, to describe the brain (neurons, synapses, networks) by a nonlinear dynamical system, so that we can simulate & predict brain's activity (EEG etc.) on a computer.

 ### Research Topics
 - Mathematical Modelling of Nonlinear Human Brain Electrodynamics